 About the speaker

 Matt Gough is the director of innovation at MACE, where he oversees a department of over 45 bidders and instills a culture of innovation through the business.
-He’s been with MACE for almost 8 years and holds a degree in Film Studies and Applied Computing from the University of Kent.
+He’s been with MACE for eight years and holds a degree in Film Studies and Applied Computing from the University of Kent.

 Want to learn more about prefabrication in construction?
 Check out these related AU sessions.